Jamie's Web Page Header graphic

 Professor

 I graduated in 1990 from Dartmouth College with a BA in physics and from the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution Joint program with a doctorate in Physical Oceanography.
 I was then a post-doctoral fellow at the Marine Life Research Group at the Scripps Institution of Oceanography.
-I am now an associate professor at the University of New Hampshire.
+I am now an professor at the University of New Hampshire.

 My current research includes